michaelaltmann/get-your-refund/bookmarklet.md

 - Virtial VITA (the inbox icon)
 - Associated with a partner org that handling their own greeting.

-Drag the link below to your bookmarks bar.
+Drag the gray button below to your bookmarks bar.
 Then when you are on the list of clients, clck the bookmarks to flag those clients in blue.

 <a class='button-link' href="javascript: (function() {